Orientation of Last Layer (OLL)

 (U)RUR'U'R'FR2UR'U'F'

-Jeremy Fleischman taught me this.
-OLL 33 (the other T) then 6-move T.
+from Jeremy Fleischman; nice for OH; OLL 33 (the other T) then 6-move T.

 (U)R'U'Ry'-RB'R'URBR'